rtivadar/aath0.github.io/_posts/2018-04-20-atp-tennis-analysis-2006-2015-additonal-questions-and-thoughts-for-future-analyses.md

 This result kind of goes against common thought.
 In most sports, it's pretty well agreed that playing left-handed has it's advantages, and this is typically attributed to the rareness of a left-handed player.
 And this advantage is likely true at most levels of play for most sports.

 At the end of my post on that topic, I hypothesized a reason for why left-handed players do not have an advantage.
 In short, my hypothesis was that left-handed players do have an advantage in lower tiers of men's tennis.
 Do to this slight advantage, they win matches they maybe shouldn't, and their skill level begin to lag behind similarly ranked right-handed players.
 This culminates at the very elite level of men's tennis, the ATP World Tour.
-At this level of the game, these left-handed players, who got their slightly due to their advantage, are playing the best right-handed players in the world.
+At this level of the game, these left-handed players, who got there slightly due to their advantage, are playing the best right-handed players in the world.
 And since there is this slight gap in skill level, right-handed players win a higher proportion of their matches than left-handed players.

 This hypothesis brings up two interesting questions: